 - Certain demands on our Mission Control

-- And any custom requests for the payload.
+- And any additional custom requests for the payload

-And above all, we are open to ideas to figure out together out to utilize the unique environment of space for all sorts of reasons.
+And above all, we are open to ideas to figure out together how to utilize the unique environment of space for all sorts of reasons.

 The customer approaches us with their research concept.
 NanoRacks determines with the potential customer whether or not they are a good fit for a NanoRacks facility or whether it would be a custom project.
 This determination affects the time and hence cost of a project.
 We operate like a budget airline!
 If it fits our form factors and facilities, the cost is far less than a custom project.
 During this phase we work out a timeline, including a probable launch for their experiment.
 Then if all parties are fine, we develop a contract.